Webstep is an IT services company. We are an expert house developing digital solutions for more than 250 clients

 Toril Nag, born in 1964, has broad management experiences from the IT and telecommunication industry and currently holds the position as EVP, Telecommunication of Lyse AS and CEO of Lyse Fiberinvest AS.
 She has further management experience from other large IT and telecommunication companies as well as from the banking and financing industry and has held a number of board appointments in technology, energy and R&D-related companies, including Ambita AS, IKT-Norge and Altibox AS.
 She holds a m MSc in Computer Science from University of Strathclyde and has additional education in management from BI Norwegian Business School.

-Mrs Nag is an independent board member, holding no shares in the company at 31.
-December 2017
+Mrs Nag is an independent board member, holding no shares in the company as of 12 May 2020

 Our Vision and Values